donald-pinckney/Calculator-Demo/README.md

   - Actions
   - Outlets

 In addition, the slides are also included in this repository.

+To open the demo project, just clone this repository, and open `Calculator.xcodeproj` in Xcode.
 Enjoy!